 In this lesson some of the skills learn are:

 - Choice of how to present their answer in a digital form

 - Using a touchscreen computer and projection to submit and present their information

 - Using a computer to submit and store data for later analysis

 - Viewing and responding to others presentation of skills

 Can you think of where/why these skills are necessary for the future job in which they will need to be competent?

 The list goes on and on!

 Are you preparing all students with future-ready planning skills and tools?
-Teach and develop student’s fundamental understanding of technology concepts, systems, and operations such as keyboarding habits, troubleshooting, designing charts and 3D printing.
+Teach and develop students’ fundamental understanding of technology concepts, systems, and operations such as keyboarding habits, troubleshooting, designing charts, and 3D printing.
 Interactive lessons, videos, and activities for all these skills are included in Nearpod’s 21st Century Readiness Program, and each lesson includes aligned college and career readiness resources to help students realize future opportunities.

 Educator Creator Innovator Believer Leader & Advocate for Educational Opportunity.
 Erica assists educators and parents in making research-based choices about literacy instruction in the general education classroom.